Regulus (Turner): Background

+Regulus is an oil painting by the English artist J. M. W. Turner, measuring 89.5 × 123.8 cm.
+The painting depicts a harbour, which frames a large white sun in the centre.
 The titular figure, Marcus Atilius Regulus, was a Roman consul and general who served in the First Punic War.
-During the war he was captured by Carthaginian forces, and likely died of natural causes.
-Some ancient historians wrote stories saying he was tortured and executed by the Carthaginians.
-According to these legends Regulus was sent to Rome to negotiate a prisoner exchange, but upon arrival he instructed the Romans to refuse, knowing he would be executed upon returning to Carthage.
+He was captured by Carthaginian forces during the Battle of the Bagradas River in 255 BC and likely died of natural causes afterwards.
+Legends emerged however, spread by Roman historians such as Gaius Sempronius Tuditanus, claiming that Regulus was instead tortured and executed by the Carthaginians.

+According to these stories, Regulus's captors sent him back to Rome to negotiate a prisoner exchange but upon his arrival he instructed the Romans to refuse, despite knowing he would be executed upon his return to Carthage.
 He chose not to break his parole and returned to the enemy city, after which stories tend to vary.
-In many accounts Regulus was tortured by having his eyelids removed or sewn open, before being forced to stare at the Sun, leading to blindness.
-Some historians add details, such as Gaius Sempronius Tuditanus, who said Regulus died of sleep deprivation, while others claimed he was placed in a barrel of sharpened nails.
+In many accounts Regulus was tortured by having his eyelids removed or sewn open before being forced to stare at the sun, leading to blindness.
+Some historians add details: Tuditanus claimed that Regulus died of sleep deprivation and Oliver Goldsmith stated that he was placed in a barrel of sharpened nails.

-While not common, Regulus served as a recognizable subject for many painters during Turner's life.
+While not common, Regulus served as a recognisable subject for many painters during Turner's life.
 Paintings such as Salvator Rosa's Death of Regulus and Benjamin West's The Departure of Regulus were frequently exhibited in England during the early 1800s.
-These works, centered on Regulus' sacrifice, depict him as a brave, patriotic hero and promote ideas of aristocratic masculinity.
+These works, centred on Regulus's sacrifice, depict him as a brave, patriotic hero and promote ideas of aristocratic masculinity.